unmojang/FjordLauncher/nix/README.md

 ## Package variants

-Both Nixpkgs and this repository offer the following packages:
+This repository offers the following packages:

 - `fjordlauncher` - The preferred build, wrapped with everything necessary to run the launcher and Minecraft
 - `fjordlauncher-unwrapped` - A minimal build that allows for advanced customization of the launcher's runtime environment